jcsrb/wp-luminance/README.md

 wp-luminance
 ============

-calculate luminance and median color for wordpress attachments
+calculate luminance and median color for wordpress attachments and saves it in their attachment metadata